microsoft/MASS/README.md

 ![img](figs/mass.png)

-The current codebase is for unsupersied neural machine translation.
-We will release our implementation for supervised machine translation, and other language generation tasks in the future.
+MASS can be applied on cross-lingual tasks such as neural machine translation, and monolingual tasks such text summarization.
+The current codebase supports unsupervised, low-resource and rich-resource NMT, text summarization and conversational response generation.
+We will We will release our implementation for other sequence to sequence generation tasks in the future.

 ## Unsupervised NMT